 Our Editors independently research, test, and rate what we feel are the best products.
 We use affiliate links and may receive a small commission on purchases.

 The best single speed bicycles offer a basic and straightforward cycling experience.
 With their unique advantages over other types of bikes, single gear bikes have been gaining in popularity.

 Many riders prefer these simple bikes for exercise, commuting or just for pleasure.
 Single speed bikes are low-maintenance, simple to ride and very lightweight.

-No matter what your reasons are, we have reviewed the best single speed bikes for 2018.
-If your interested in a “fixie bike” see our reviews here.
+If you’re interested in a “fixie bike” see our reviews here.

 Best Single Speed Bikes

 |Schwinn Single Speed Fixie Bike||State Bullhorn Single Speed Bike||Captain Marvel Single Speed Bike|

 Quick Answer: The 7 Best Rated Single Speed Bikes For 2021

 - Schwinn Single Speed Fixie Bike